Remote Access HIPAA Policy

 - Remote users utilizing personal equipment, software, and hardware are:

 (i) Responsible for remote access.
 BVMS will bear no responsibility if the installation or use of any necessary software and/or hardware causes lockups, crashes, or any type of data loss.

 - The ability to print a document to a remote printer is not supported without the Organization’s approval.
-Documents that contain confidential business or ePHI shall be managed in accordance with the BMVS confidentiality and information security practices.
+Documents that contain confidential business or ePHI shall be managed in accordance with the BMDS confidentiality and information security practices.

 - Security and Privacy

-- It is the responsibility of the remote access user, including Business Associates and contractors and vendors, to log-off and disconnect from BMVS’ network when access is no longer needed to perform job responsibilities.
+- It is the responsibility of the remote access user, including Business Associates and contractors and vendors, to log-off and disconnect from BMDS’ network when access is no longer needed to perform job responsibilities.

 - Remote users shall lock the workstation and/or system(s) when unattended so that no other individual is able to access any ePHI or organizationally sensitive information.

 - Remote access users are automatically disconnected from the BMDS’ network when there is no recognized activity for 15 minutes.